Patient Reporting of Side Effects

 It is important that you also contact your doctor or pharmacist if you think you may have experienced a side effect after using a medicine.
 They will tell you if you need any medical care.
 They will also consider if you need to change your treatment or if you need a different treatment.

-The HPRA has published an information leaflet for patients and other members of the public on side effects.
+The HPRA has published an information page on side effects for patients and other members of the public on side effects.

 Reporting Suspected Adverse Reactions